eapowertools-archive/iPortal/docs/gss_setup_guide.md

     * Context: Only in QMC
     * Tags: Custom Rule

+12. Name: **_gcc - TeamAdmin Create Rights**
+    * Description: Grant rights to create Tasks, Tags and Custom Properties for Team Admins.
+The "read" version of this rule will already limit users to creating these things on objects in their group designation only.
+    * Actions: Create, Read
+    * Resource filter: Task*, ReloadTask*, Tag*, CustomProperty*
+    * Conditions:
+    ```
+	        user.group="QlikTeamAdmin"
+    ```
+    * Context: Only in QMC
+    * Tags: Custom Rule

 ## Step-by-step Instructions

 1. In the left navigation pane on the QMC Home/Start page, click on **Security rules** in the **Manage Resources** section to open the security rules management page.